Best Things To Buy To Make Money: 13 Great Income Generating Ideas

 Basically, anywhere you have an active footfall or steady stream of people waiting to do or see something or someone.

-You can buy a second-hand vending machine on sites such as eBay for a few hundred dollars or you could invest in a vending franchise like what Tubz Vending offers.
+You can buy a second-hand vending machine on sites such as eBay or other online marketplaces for a few hundred dollars or you could invest in a vending franchise like what Tubz Vending offers.

 You can place your vending machines on a property you own or negotiate a monthly rent and a profit share to have your machines on someone else's commercial site.